-Swine influenza A(H1N1), A(H1N2), and A(H3N2) viruses are endemic among pig populations in the United States (406), including reassortant viruses.
-Two clusters of influenza A(H2N3) virus infections among pigs have been recently reported (407).
+Swine influenza A (H1N1), A (H1N2), and A (H3N2) viruses, including reassortant viruses, are endemic among pig populations in the United States (436).
+Two clusters of influenza A (H2N3) virus infections among pigs have been reported recently (437).
 Outbreaks among pigs normally occur in colder weather months (late fall and winter) and sometimes with the introduction of new pigs into susceptible herds.
-An estimated 30% of the pig population in the United States has serologic evidence of having had swine influenza A(H1N1) virus infection.
-Sporadic human infections with swine influenza A viruses occur in the United States, but the frequency of these human infections is unknown.
-Persons infected with swine influenza A viruses typically report direct contact with ill pigs or places where pigs have been present (e.g., agricultural fairs or farms), and have symptoms that are clinically indistinguishable from infection with other respiratory viruses (408).
+An estimated 30% of the pig population in the United States has serologic evidence of having had swine influenza A (H1N1) virus infection.
+Sporadic human infections with a variety of swine influenza A viruses occur in the United States, but the incidence of these human infections is unknown (438-443).
+Persons infected with swine influenza A viruses typically report direct contact with ill pigs or places where pigs have been present (e.g., agricultural fairs or farms), and have symptoms that are clinically indistinguishable from infection with other respiratory viruses (440,441,444,445).
 Clinicians should consider swine influenza A virus infection in the differential diagnosis of patients with ILI who have had recent contact with pigs.
-The sporadic cases identified in recent years have not resulted in sustained human-tohuman transmission of swine influenza A viruses or community outbreaks.
-Although immunity to swine influenza A viruses appears to be low in the overall human population (<2%), 10%-20% of persons occupationally exposed to pigs (e.g., pig farmers or pig veterinarians) have been documented in certain studies to have antibody evidence of prior swine influenza A(H1N1) virus infection (409,410).
+The sporadic cases identified in recent years have not resulted in sustained human-to-human transmission of swine influenza A viruses or community outbreaks (368,445).
+Although immunity to swine influenza A viruses appears to be low (<2%) in the overall human population, 10%-20% of persons exposed occupationally to pigs (e.g., pig farmers or pig veterinarians) have been documented in certain studies to have antibody evidence of prior swine influenza A (H1N1) virus infection (438,446).